smoothcodes/SmoothQueryBus/README.md

 # SmoothQueryBus

-This simple package will help you to implement CQRS in your project.
+This simple package will help you to implement Query part of CQRS in your project.
 Easy to integrate with Laravel, Symfony or raw PHP project.

 ## Installation